kjarm32/portfolio/README.md

 ---

 ## Contact

-I'm building toward a career in hardware and robotics.
 Always happy to connect with engineers, teams, and companies working on physical systems.

 [LinkedIn](https://www.linkedin.com/in/kevin-armstrong-ii-647125319/) <br>